ibm-cloud-docs/sap/sap-power-virtual-server-ha-vsi.md

 1. In the  *Service* section, select **Workspace for {{site.data.keyword.powerSys_notm}}** and click **Next**.
 1. In the *Resource* section, select **Specific Resources** > **Service Instance** > **string equals** > *name of the workspace that you created earlier*.
    Click **Next**.
-1. In the *Roles and actions* section, select the custom role that you created earlier from **Custom access** and click **next**.
+1. In the *Roles and actions* section, select one or more of the custom roles that you created earlier in **Custom access** and click **next**.
 1. You can skip the *Conditions (Optional)* section.
 1. Click **Add** and then **Assign** to create the *Service ID*.

-If you create a *Service ID* for the `powervs-subnet` resource agent in a multizone region implementation, you must click **Assign access** in the *Access policies* section again and follow the steps to assign access for the second workspace.
+If you create a *Service ID* for the `powervs-subnet` resource agent in a multizone region implementation, you must grant access to both workspace resources.
+In the *Access policies* section, click **Assign access**  again and follow the steps to assign access for the second workspace.
 {: important}

 ### Creating an API key for the Service ID